andreaprogram/Introduction-to-Astrophysics/README.md

-Welcome, please enter the 'Analemma' carpet :)
+Welcome, please enter the 'Analemma' folder if you want to learn about how to plot one :)